 Jones tweeted, “Why should we have to go to class if we came here to play FOOTBALL, we ain’t come to play SCHOOL, classes are POINTLESS.”

 Grammar issues aside, that one tweet, though quickly deleted, probably had everyone within the Ohio State athletic department banging their heads against a brick wall, considering they already faced sanctions from the NCAA.

 Fans don’t help the situation any.
 Riyhad Jones was flamed by angry K-State fans after he chose Tennessee over the Wildcats, calling him names I can’t print here.
 To his credit, Jones handled the situation with class, but unfortunately, not all of his peers are able to do so.
 It’s an unfortunate by-product of having unprecedented access to sports figures and is one that needs a light shone on.

 I’m not calling for all athletic programs to ban athletes from social media.
 If done right, it is a fantastic bridge between the athletes and the fans.
 However, coaches and athletic directors should consider classes on how to handle the potential landmines of social media responsibly.

-Page 2 of 2 - After all, Facebook and Twitter aren’t going anywhere anytime soon.
+After all, Facebook and Twitter aren’t going anywhere anytime soon.

 Let us know what you think the role of social media in athletics should be.
 Follow @MacSentSports on Twitter and share your opinions